Contrast-Security-OSS/docs/content/user/teamserver/guide/settings/Alerts.md

 * Select "Organization Settings" from the settings menu.
 * Select "Alerts" from the Organization Settings menu.
 * Select "Create an Alert"
-* Provide the following inputs
+* Provide the following input
 ** Name
 ** Interval: Daily, Weekly and On Event
 ** Recipient(s): Email Address